 |Highest point||Brasstown Bald, 4,784 feet above sea level|

 |Highest temperature||112 degrees Fahrenheit|

 |Lowest temperature||-17 degrees Fahrenheit|

 |Geographic Center||Twiggs County|

-the north, where the elevation is as high as 1,500 feet above sea level.
+- Piedmont: The Piedmont region cuts across the state of Georgia.
+It lies in the northwest of the Atlantic Coastal Plain and the East Gulf Coastal Plain.
+The landscape of this region is hilly in the north, where the elevation is as high as 1,500 feet above sea level.
 The hills in the southeast become more gentle and the elevation is significantly reduced.
 Along the fall line, the rivers flowing from the higher elevations form waterfalls and rapids.

 - Blue Ridge: Blue Ridge is located in the northeastern region of the state.
 It is a small section situated in the north of the Piedmont.
 The elevation of mountains in this area range from 2000 feet to 5000 feet above sea level.
 The rivers in this region provide hydro-electric power to the state.
 The highest point of the state is found in the Blue Ridge area.

 - Appalachian Ridge and Valley Region: Appalachian Ridge and Valley lie in the northwestern Georgia.
 The topography of this region comprises a series of broad, fertile valleys separated by parallel ridges of sandstone.